What’s a Psychosocial Risk Assessment?

 (more…)

 Psychological risks in the workplace, often referred to as psychosocial hazards, can significantly impact employees’ mental health and overall well-being.
 These risks stem from how work is organised, social dynamics, and the work environment itself.
 Identifying and addressing these risks is crucial for maintaining a healthy and productive workforce.
-The NSW Government has developed a new strategy to address psychological workplace risks with linkages to the Management of Psychological Hazards Code of Practice.
+The NSW Government has launched a new strategy to tackle psychological risks, aligned with the Code of Practice.

 (more…)

 In recent years, Australia has witnessed a concerning surge in workers’ compensation claims related to mental health issues.
-This trend not only reflects the growing awareness of workplace mental health challenges but also underscores the need for comprehensive support systems and interventions.
+This trend highlights rising mental health awareness and the need for strong workplace support systems.
 We delve into the factors contributing to this rise and explore potential solutions to address rising mental health claims.

 Understanding the Rise